rogerhutchings/balzan-website/README.md

 1. Check out the repo.
 2. Install required dependencies by running `npm install`.
 3. Start the Harp development server with `gulp dev`.
+This includes BrowserSync, and will reload on changes.
 4. Compile a static version with `gulp compile` (eventually to be used with a deploy task).

 ### Deploying to Heroku